rieckpil/progmot/content/blog/one-year-course-release.md

 > Tell me and I forget, teach me and I may remember, involve me and I learn - Benjamin Franklin

 - Start earlier

 I guess this is a learning we all make after we've accomplished something outside our comfort zone.
 Seeing how "easy" it was in retrospect, makes us wondering why we did not start earlier.
+Most of my _fear_ when creating content (both text and videos) in the Internet was what will others think when they see it.
+I never actively showed them my project and let them natuarlly find out.
+In the end, I don't care at all what they think.
+As long as I'm having fun doing it and see benefit for a greater audience I'm set.
+If you would ask me now for advice when the right timing for creating your first article, first YouTube video or online course, the answer would be simple: "Right now".

+- Spend less on display ads

+Well, I did not spent that much on ads on Google, Facebook, Twitter and Facebook but I'd definetly do it differently.
+While 50% of the money spent was also required to learn how the different advertisment platform works, with the rest I was trying to make sales.
+I always had this desired picture in place where you have your online course funnel and if you feed with enough visitors, a small percentage will finally convert and you somewhat a perpetuum mobile.
+You make more money on your course sales than your CPA (Cost per Acquistion) is.
+While this is defiently achievable, I did not come close to it.
+What definitely did not work for me was sending cold leads to a $100+ product and expect them to convert.
+What did work however, is to get some initial leads and move them up the value ladder

+The potential course participant is not aware that they have a problem (I don't write tests) The potential course participant is aware that they have a problem (I try to write tests but fail to get the setup correct and frustrated)
+The potential course participant is aware of you as a content creator (I know that Philip's creating some content about Java and Spring and have read one or two articles from him)
+Being aware that you sell an online course that helps fixing this problem (-> I know that Philip offers the Testing Spring Boot Applications Masterclass, that will help my current testing "problems" -> Ka-Ching $$$)

 There's so much to learn here.